mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/ethics.md

   is identical with the unimpeded exercise of an appropriate state: so that happiness, considered as the unimpeded exercise of these two states, is simultaneously the life of virtue, wisdom, and pleasure.

+## Aristotle on moral and intellectual virtue

+* Virtue is expressed in good purpose, that is to say, a prescription for action in accordance with a good plan of life.
+The actions which express moral virtue will avoid excess and defect.
+However, Aristotle warns us that what constitutes the right amount to drink, the right amount to give away, the right amount of talking to do, may differ from person to person, in the way that the amount of good fit for an Olympic champion may not suit a novice athlete.
+* Virtue is concerned not only with action but with passion.
+We may have too many fears or too few fears, and courage will enable us to fear when fear is appropriate and be fearless when it is not.
+(MK: now we just need to figure out when it is appropriate to be afraid and when it is not.)
+* The virtues, besides being concerned with means of action and passion, are themselves means in the sense that they occupy a middle round between two contrary vices.
+Thus courage is in the middle, flanked on one side by foolhardiness and on the other side by cowardice, etc.
+* Not every kind of action is capable of a virtuous mean.
+There are some actions of which there is no right amount, because any amount of them is too much (e.g. murder, adultery).
+* Moral virtue is a state of character expressed in choice, lying in the appropriate mean, determined by the prescription that a wise man would lay down.
+* Long and boring classification of intellectual virtues follows.

+## The hedonism of Epicurus

+* For Epicurus, pleasure is the final end of life and the criterion of goodness in choice.
+This is something that needs no argument: we all feel it in our bones.
+* If pleasure is the greatest good, pain is the greatest evil, and it is best to pass a pleasure by if it would lead to long-term suffering.
+  Equally, it is worth putting up with pain if it will bring great pleasure in the long run.
+* A simple vegetarian diet and the company of a few friends in a modest garden suffice for Epicurean happiness.
+* What enabled Epicurus to combine theoretical hedonism with practical asceticism is his understanding of pleasure as being essentially the satisfaction of desire.
+The strongest and most fundamental of our desires is the desire for the removal of pain.
+Hence, the mere absence of pain is itself a fundamental pleasure.
+* Among our desires some are natural and some are futile (i.e. they do not cause pain when unfulfilled) and it is the natural desires to which the most important pleasures correspond.
+* There are two kinds of pleasure for which Epicurus framed technical terms: there is the kinetic pleasure of quenching one's third, and the static pleasure that supervenes when one's thirst has been quenched.